Class 2

 • Does the completed tab work?

 Compare AI’s response with actual results.
-If there are differences, that’s sycophancy bias.
+If there are discrepancies, that is sycophancy.

 • At which feature number did existing features first break?

-• Among things AI said “works fine,” were there any that actually didn’t?
+• Among things AI said “it works,” were any actually not working?

 • Which feature broke first?

-Use this record in Class 3.
-You’ll learn how to protect broken features with Hurl.
+You will use this record in Class 3.
+You will learn how to protect broken features with Hurl.

 Next Class Preview

-We precisely diagnosed the problems in Class 2.
-Drift, context evaporation, decision mixing, sycophancy bias.
+In Class 2, we precisely diagnosed the problems.
+Drift, context evaporation, decision mixing, sycophancy.

-In Class 3, we learn three tools that prevent these problems:
+In Class 3, you learn three tools to prevent these problems:

-• Hurl: Declare in plain text “this feature must work this way” as a contract
+• Hurl: Declares in plain text that “this feature must behave this way”

-• Git: Create save points — “I can return to this moment”
+• Git: Creates save points that guarantee “you can return to this state”

-• CI/CD: Install mechanical verification — “automatically check every time”
+• CI/CD: Installs mechanical verification that “automatically checks every time”

-You don’t need to know code.
-AI writes the code, and machines verify.
-You just check “did it pass?”
+You do not need to know how to read code.
+AI writes the code, machines verify it.
+You only need to check “Did it pass?”

 Reins Engineering Full Course